Novak Djokovic picks up historic Wimbledon victory over Matteo Berrettini

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Berrettini hanged tough with Djokovic throughout the final.
+Berrettini was hanging tough with Djokovic throughout the final.
 He got the best of Djokovic in the first set, storming back to force and later win the tiebreak.
-Berrettini stormed back down 5-2 to win the set.
+Berrettini rebounded after being down 5-2 to win the set.

 But Djokovic didn’t back down.